-Hyperlocal on Demand Delivery is a boon for local retailers as they can gain maximum results with minimum efforts; they don’t need to develop an app of their own.
-They can enlist their name in the platform, and they are good to go.
+Hyperlocal on-demand delivery services is a boon for local retailers as they can gain maximum results with minimum efforts; they don’t need to develop an app of their own.
+They can enlist their name on the platform, and they are good to go.

 Enhances transparency & business standards

 It offers a great deal of transparency for customers as they can evaluate, compare, and choose from the best prices offered.
 It also enforces the local retailers to follow high business standards with an efficient delivery system.